Where is Knucklas?

 The famous Knucklas viaduct is in the village and is a 13 arch railway viaduct built about 1860, and is a listed building grade II*.
 The line continues up the Heyope valley and goes into a tunnel to the village of Llangunllo.
 The section in the valley is the steepest on the Heart of Wales line.
 Occasional steam trains use the line and the viaduct is much admired as the train passes over.

 The Heart of Wales Line Travellers Association has produced some information on the history and statistics of this fascinating viaduct – viaduct history.
 They have also produced a small pamphlet to celebrate the 150th anniversary of its opening: see here

-There is no shop or school (both long since closed), but there is a pub – The Castle Inn, and a community centre, see Community Centre web site for details.
+There is no shop or school (both long since closed), but there is a pub – The Castle Inn, and a community centre, see Community Centre page on menu above for details.
 The county library van calls weekly.

 The only church in the village is the Baptist Church.
 Half a mile away, in Heyope, is St. David’s, which is the Church in Wales church for the village.
 Links are on our Local Information page.